Inducing the return of automaticity in gait after stroke through distractions that force the act of walking into the background.

 Limitations of this line of research to date can be found in the lack of respect for principles of task specificity and intensity.
 Additionally, most dual task research has been designed to prove the presence of dual task cost, or its relationship to fall risk, rather than the potential benefits in applications in rehabilitating the automaticity of gait.
 As noted above, it is time to mature from the notion of rehabilitating dual task tolerance in the activity of gait, to the more sophisticated and functionally relevant notion of rehabilitating gait, through the application of dual task interference.
 Readers may utilize the 10 recommendations above to improve their efficacy of DT interventions.

 Robert Winningham, PhD, has more than 25 years of experience researching human memory and has largely focused on older adults and ways to enhance their mental functioning and quality of life.
 He currently serves as provost and vice president for Academic Affairs at Western Oregon University, where he has been a professor of Psychology and Gerontology, chair of the Behavioral Sciences Division, and interim dean of the College of Liberal Arts and Sciences.
+He is also part of the clinical team for SMARTfit.
 For more information, contact [email protected]

 The following companies provide products that are useful in treating stroke and neurological conditions: